 Meet the Creator of Alberta Food Tours

 This wasn’t always the case.
-Karen worked as a nurse for many years but became unsatisfied with helping people who were ill when she noticed that the majority her patients became ill as a result of a poorly lived life.
-Many of the diseases that appeared in her patients stemmed from poor nutrition and diet.
-Not only does knowing where the food on your table comes from help consumers make wiser food choices but it also helps the farmer or producer live better lives as well.
+Karen worked as a nurse for many years but became unsatisfied with helping people who were ill.
+She noticed that the majority her patients became ill as a result of a poorly lived life.
+For example, many of the diseases that appeared in her patients stemmed from poor nutrition and diet.

 Building Alberta’s Food Knowledge

 So, how exactly does Karen educate people and build their local food knowledge?
 Beginning as a food journalist she began making connections with other like minded people including producers, restaurateurs, and farmers.
 Following that initial preparation, she began weekend Calgary Farmer’s Market tours in 2006 which are still going strong in 2018.

 Tours of other Calgary neighbourhoods were added as the demand arose.
 Eventually, Calgary Food Tours expanded to Canmore and Edmonton in the Summer of 2016.
 Now, through Alberta Food Tours Karen encourages culinary tourists to ‘Eat.
 Engage.
 Explore’ the best that Alberta has to offer.